yzheng37/PNAS_ChinaETS/README.md

 * export -- firm-level export value from the CNTSD (10k yuan).
 * TFP-OP -- firm-level total factor productivity measured by the approach in Olley and Pakes (1996).
 * TFP-LP -- firm-level total factor productivity measured by the approach in Levinsohn and Petrin (2003).
-* price -- carbon price of ETS pilots where ETS firms are located in (zero for non-ETS firms).
-* turnover -- turnover rate of ETS pilots where ETS firms are located in (zero for non-ETS firms).
-* RateBaseGroup -- the binary indicator that denotes if a firm is under the rate-based allocation system (and its matched control firm).